Accountancy Curriculum

 Track requirements

 You’ll complete a maximum of 44 credit hours.
-28 of those hours cover 11 required courses; the remaining 16 credit hours are for elective courses.
+Twenty-eight of those hours cover 11 required courses, and the remaining 16 credit hours are electives.
 This track is typically completed in three or four semesters.

 Below is an example of a typical program sequence for accounting undergrad students.